dfinity/portal/docs/developer-docs/integrations/ledger/ledger-local-setup.md

 dfx identity get-principal
 ```

 You will also need the account ID of this principal.
-To get this value, navigate to the URL `https://icscan.io/principal/PRINCIPAL`, where PRINCIPAL is te value returned from the previous command, `dfx identity get-principal`.
+To get this value, navigate to the URL `https://icscan.io/principal/PRINCIPAL`, where PRINCIPAL is the value returned from the previous command, `dfx identity get-principal`.
 Then, copy the 'Accounts' value, and run the command:

 ```
 export ACCOUNT_ID=ACCOUNTS_VALUE